 - Fewer people will be released under investigation, which has become a controversial practice due to little safeguarding for victims and greater uncertainty for suspects

 Do you need a lawyer?

-If you need a criminal defence lawyer, get in touch with us at Ashmans Solicitors.
+If you need a criminal defence solicitor, get in touch with us at Ashmans Solicitors.
 We are leading defence solicitors, representing clients across England and Wales.

 If you have been released under investigation or on pre-charge bail, it means that you are the subject of a criminal investigation.
 We recommend that you get your own solicitor to represent you.
 We are members of the Legal Aid scheme and can discuss funding with you in more detail.

 Remember that you are also entitled to free legal representation at a police station.
 This is available to everyone under the Legal Aid scheme, no matter what your age or citizenship.